 Final Thoughts on Getting a Kansas Medical Marijuana Card

 At present, marijuana remains illegal in Kansas.
-However, the state is coming tantalizingly close to approving an MMJ program.
-Indeed, it could happen as early as 2023.
-Governor Kelly has supported medical marijuana in KS for many years and has suggested that the state push for recreational legalization once MMJ is approved.
+However, the state is getting closer to approving an MMJ program.
+Alas, it almost certainly won’t happen before 2024.
+Governor Kelly has supported medical marijuana in KS for many years and has suggested that the state pushes for recreational legalization once MMJ is approved.

 However, please note that if you’re caught possessing any amount of weed, you could face a jail term.
 Kansas residents looking to use marijuana tend to travel to Colorado.
 Perhaps in the future, this journey will no longer be necessary.